Best workflow software for growing teams

 What frustrates:

-Templates look helpful but rarely match your actual processes exactly.
+Templates look helpful but rarely match your real processes.
 You’ll spend more time customizing than you expected.
 In our experience working with operations teams, customization beyond templates requires developer-level knowledge.

 The card-based system makes complex multi-step workflows hard to track.
 Mobile experience?
 Limited.